pha4ge/hAMRonization_workflow/README.md

 * RAST (not easily runnable on CLI)
 * PATRIC (not easily runnable on CLI)
 * Single organism/or resistance tools (e.g. LREfinder, SSCmec Finder, U-CARE, ARGO)
+* shortBRED (relies on usearch which isn't open-source)

 To generate comparable result files, all tools are being run in a Snakemake pipeline installing fixed versions of the tools from conda on execution.